NeuralEnsemble/elephant/doc/tutorials.rst

 Launching a notebook on EBRAINS and Binder both provide a convenient way to run and interact with code.
-The main difference between the two is that changes made to a notebook launched on Binder are not saved, while changes made to a notebook launched on ebrains are persistent and bound to the user's ebrains account.
+The main difference between the two is that changes made to a notebook launched on Binder are not saved, while changes made to a notebook launched on EBRAINS are persistent and bound to the user's ebrains account.
 This makes ebrains a great choice if you want to save your work and come back to it later.